aposteriori-sg/tutorials/courses/60 GDevelop Basics/40 Platformio/50 moving platforms.md

 </video>

 HINT: Make sure when you die to restart the scene or re-position and re-Static the object, so that it's reset when necessary.

+## Other Ideas

+- Platforms that start mpoving when you land on them
+- Moving platforms rthat fall away if you are on top of them AND they have reached some location
+- Moving Platforms that STOP when you land on them
+- Platforms that rotate with your character's weight (like a lever on a center pivot)